How to Explore the Bungle Bungles on a Day Tour

 Can you see the white hole it from the photo?
 This is why you are not allowed to climb this world heritage site or access any of these Aboriginal sacred sites.

 The beautiful walks in the Purnululu National Parks

 The one-day Bungle Bungles Tour included two shorts walks to the Cathedral Gorge and along the Piccaninny Creek to the lookout.
 I visited in June, so we got to walk along a dry-white-stone-river bed.
 In the wet season, the heavy rains fill the Piccaninny Creek to create dramatic scenery.
 But it will be impossible to access the park in the wet months.

 The walks in the Purnululu National Park are easy.
 The Cathedral Gorge is spectacular, with over 250 meters overlapping sandstone walls.
 You will be standing in awe once you are inside the gorge.
 It is indeed a special place with a remarkable silence and peacefulness.
-There isn’t much light inside the gorge and my photos don’t do justice to the beauty of this place.
+There isn’t much light inside the gorge, and my photos don’t do justice to this place’s beauty.

 Afternoon Tea at the East Kimberley Bushcamp

 Jools, the tour guide, gave us a leaflet about the bushcamp when I read it back in town, I knew why I felt like staying there overnight.
 It is a 360° ecological bushcamp, and with a rather impressive setting.
-Much is done to help to conserve the ground and surface resource of the dry and fragile environment of the Purnululu National Park.
-This tour company is extremely committed to minimising the impact on the ecology of the camp settings by providing all necessary functional areas and facilities.
+Much is done to conserve the ground and surface resource of the dry and fragile environment of the Purnululu National Park.
+This tour company is extremely committed to minimising the impact on camp settings’ ecology by providing all necessary functional areas and facilities.

 Return Flight from Bungle Bungles to Kununurra